-If you have difficulty accessing the information in this document because of disability, please contact the superintendent at 830-277-1431.
+If you have difficulty accessing the information in this document because of disability, please contact Roger Solis, Superintendent, at 830-277-1431.

 Purpose

 The Student Code of Conduct ("Code"), as required by Chapter 37 of the Texas Education Code, provides methods and options for managing student behavior, preventing and intervening in student discipline problems, and imposing discipline.